salaubukola85-hub/Fintrust-Loan-Analysis/README.md

 - Total Amount Paid: $773M → Only 45% repayment performance

 Best performing repayment months:
-- July and August
+- August and September

 Payment Mode:
-- Transfer accounts for 33%
+- Cash: 33.8% | Transfer: 33.1% | POS: 33.0%
-- Cash & bank shortfalls seen
+The payment channels are almost evenly used, which indicates customers do not have a single dominant preference.
+This is both an opportunity and a risk
-- Certain regions (North & West) show stronger repayment patterns than others.
+- Abuja kubwa and Ikeja shows stronger repayment patterns than others

 # KEY PROBLEMS IDENTIFIED
 - Only 45% of repayment obligations fulfilled